If I’m Not a Nurse, Can I Still Go to NP School?

 Online program requirements for students with a non-nursing bachelor's degree include proof of education from an accredited institution, transcripts, prerequisite courses, and a resume.
 Applicants also submit an academic essay, recommendation letters, entrance essay, GRE scores, and have a minimum GPA of 3.0.

-For those with experience in nursing, but do not have a BSN, qualifications include 1-3 years' experience in a healthcare setting, a current RN license, transcripts, an academic essay, letters of recommendation, an entrance essay, and a minimum GPA of 3.0.
+For those who have experience in nursing but not a BSN, qualifications include 1-3 years of experience in a healthcare setting, a current RN license, transcripts, an academic essay, letters of recommendation, an entrance essay, and a minimum GPA of 3.0.

 An MSN is earned by completing this program.
 Sitting for the NCLEX-RN exam and getting experience in the nursing field will guide graduates to NP certification and APRN licensure.

-FAQs: Becoming an NP Without a Nursing Degree
+FAQs: Becoming an NP Without Having a Nursing Degree

 How can I become a nurse without a degree?

-Although you cannot work as an RN without a degree, there are careers that allow you to work in nursing without one — these include LPNs, LVNs, and CNAs.
+Although you cannot work as an RN without a degree, there are careers that allow you to work in nursing without one — these include licensed practical nurses (LPNs), licensed vocational nurses (LVN), and certified nursing assistants.

 How long does it take to become a nurse practitioner?